 We are all looking for ways to provide more flexibility at the workplace.
-Letting employees use their personal devices for work purposes is one of the trends that is becoming even more popular than the alternative – providing corporate devices for anything work-related.
+Letting employees use their personal phone for work purposes is a recent trend.
+And it is becoming even more popular than the alternative – providing corporate devices for anything work-related.

-It is still very questionable to require the marketing or accounting department to use their own equipment, but asking the frontline employees to use their own phone for an employee app or joining a WhatsApp group chat with their personal number is becoming extremely common.
+It is still very questionable to require the marketing or accounting department to use their own equipment.
+But it’s extremely common to ask the frontline employees to use their own phone for an employee app.
+Or have them join a WhatsApp group chat with their personal number.

 There are many reasons why employees actually prefer to use their own phone.